 What happens after the SEO audit is just as important as the audit itself.
 Now it is time to implement the most important things.
 If someone else has done the audit for you, then it is usually advisable – after you have read it – to have a discussion to clarify the open questions.

 Often there is also a presentation in front of a team.
 Here you should pay attention to who will be present.
 The developers and SEOs?
 Or the marketing manager and general manager?
 Depending on this, you should prepare the level differently.
-It is essential that afterwards the company has the will and the manpower to implement the measures.
+It is essential that afterward, the company has the will and the manpower to implement the measures.

 SEO website auditing: conclusion